mansoormalik/TaskScheduler/README.md

 Master-Slave Communication
 --------------------------
 The master and slave communicate using gRPC.
 This provides a low-latency mechanism for the exchange of messages between the master and slave.
 This is not a good design choice for a production grade system as it creates a tight coupling between the master and slave nodes.
 It was chosen due to time constraints in getting a minimal system up and running.
-For a production grade system, a better design choice is to use a message queueing system.
+For a production grade system, a better design choice is to use a managed message queueing system such as AWS SQS	.

 Joining or Leaving Cluster
 --------------------------
 The slave nodes do not send an explicit join or leave message to the master node.
 The slave nodes are provided with the IP address and port of the master node.
 The slave nodes communicate with the master node using a wire protocol (gRPC).

 The primary reason for this approach is that the slaves poll the master to see if a task is available for execution.
 If we had instead chosen a scheme where the master was assigning tasks to slaves then the master would need to keep track of which slaves were available.
-In this alternate scenario, we would have needed to devise a protocol where slaves would need to notify the master when they were joining or leaving a cluster.
+In this alternate scenario, we would have needed to mechanism where slaves would need to notify the master when they were joining or leaving a cluster.
+A system such as Zookeper could be a good choice for this scenario.

 Load Balancing